 - Important!!
-Before you start, determine allowed poster size and adhere to the instructions - Determine your "take home message" before you start working on the content of your poster (if you have no data - make the research question your take home message) - The rest of the poster should be set up to build up to and support your "take home message" - Know your audience and design a poster that is appropriate for your audience (general audience vs. specialist audience)
+Before you start, determine allowed poster size and adhere to the instructions - Determine your conclusion(s) before you start working on the content of your poster - The poster should be set up to build up to and support your conclusion - Know your audience and design a poster that is appropriate for your audience (general audience vs. specialist audience)